 Defining A Sundog Or Parhelion And How It Occurs

-On some rare occasions, while looking at the horizon during sunset or sunrise, one can observe what looks like "multiple suns."
+On rare occasions, while looking at the horizon during sunset or sunrise, one may observe what seems like “multiple suns” spaced parallel to each other.
 We take a closer look at this meteorological phenomenon known as a sundog.

-A sundog (or sun dog) is part of a family of optical meteorological phenomena that occurs as a result of sunlight or moonlight being refracted (bent) by ice crystals in high-altitude Cirrus clouds that observers view as different shapes and displays.
+A sundog (or sun dog) is part of a family of optical meteorological phenomena that occur as a result of sunlight or moonlight being refracted (bent) by ice crystals in high-altitude cirrus clouds that observers view as different shapes and displays.

-The spectacular and more familiar solar halo (or ring around the sun) is the same phenomenon, as well as sun pillars, which also occur close to the horizon.
-They appear differently, though, partly due to the orientation of the ice crystals and the sun's position.
+The spectacular and more familiar solar halo (or ring around the sun) is the same phenomenon as sun pillars, which also occur close to the horizon.
+They appear differently, though, partly due to the orientation of the ice crystals and the sun’s position.

 In this article, we examine what a sundog is and how it is created.
 We also look at its characteristics and highlight the important facts about this phenomenon.